gaearon/overreacted.io/src/pages/things-i-dont-know-as-of-2018.md

 This doesn’t devalue my knowledge and experience.
 There’s plenty of things that I can do well.
 For example, learning technologies when I need them.

+>Update: I also [wrote](/the-elements-of-ui-engineering/) about a few things that I know.